CapnRiePie/A2DjangoChatbot/README.md

 This will take you to a login page.
 This mockup is used to display how a chatbot app requiring user authentication would work.

 7. Login to the page using a username and password of your choice.
-8. Click the 'Login' buttonn and you will be directed to the chatbot mockup page showing what chatbot integration would look like.
+8. Click the 'Login' button and you will be directed to the chatbot mockup page showing what chatbot integration would look like.